ProjetsPL/treehouse-theme/collections/_posts/us/can-peace-lily-flower-replace-air-purifier-find-out.md

 ---
 ## What is a peace lily and what are its features?

 A peace lily is a decorative plant from the family of Araceae.
-In contrast with other decorative plants, peace lily not only looks unusual - it comes with health benefits.
+In contrast with other decorative plants, peace lily not only looks unusual, but also it comes with health benefits.
 The most popular type of lily plant is Spathiphyllum floribundum with its white flowers.
-They are a decoration in many iving rooms.
+They are a decoration in many living rooms.

 {% fig %}